Royal Palace of the Kandyan Kingdom රජ මාලිගාව – මහනුවර රාජධානිය

 Loading...

-The first palace was built by King Vickramabahu III of Gampola Kingdom (1357-1374) and by Senasamatha Vickramabahu (1469-1511) of the same.
+The first palace was built by King Vickramabahu III of the Gampola Kingdom (1357-1374) and by Senasamatha Vickramabahu (1469-1511) of the same.
 Wimaladharmasuriya I (1592 – 1603) also occupied this palace thereafter and each of them probably made various improvements to the existing palace.

-Today only the front entrance of the old palace situated on the left hand side of the Temple of Tooth Relic remains and the building houses the Museum of the Department of Archeology.
-The queens quarters are used as the District Courts today, The building today known as Palle Vahala” which houses the National Museum was used by the Queen and the princesses during the last king, Sri Wickrama Rajasinghe (1797 – 1814).
-Meda Vahala” which was used by the relations of the King, houses the Folk Museum today.
-Maha Gabadawa” (the royal stores) and the “Aramudale” (treasury) of the last king was probably destroyed by the British and a building to house the Karachchi has been built.
+Today only the front entrance of the old palace situated on the left-hand side of the Temple of Tooth Relic remains and the building houses the Museum of the Department of Archeology.
+The queen’s quarters are used as the District Courts today, The building today known as “Palle Vahala” which houses the National Museum was used by the Queen and the princesses during the last king, Sri Wickrama Rajasinghe (1797 – 1814).
+“Meda Vahala” which was used by the relations of the King, houses the Folk Museum today.
+“Maha Gabadawa” (the royal stores) and the “Aramudale” (treasury) of the last king were probably destroyed by the British and a building to house the Karachchi was built.
 Now it houses the High Court. [h]

 The “Dalada Maligawa” ( Temple of the Tooth Relic) is also part of the palace complex.
-The Ulpange” (queens bathing pavilion) which stands on the edge of the Kandy Lake near the Temple of Tooth Relic was converted to a library by the British invaders and now it is been used as a police post.
+The Ulpange” (queen’s bathing pavilion) which stands on the edge of the Kandy Lake near the Temple of Tooth Relic was converted to a library by the British invaders and now it is been used as a police post.

 References